abhishek-kumar-code/Redfish_Public/Specification.md

 #### OpenAPI file format

 With the exception of `openapi.yaml`, each OpenAPI file contains a YAML object in order to describe [Resources](#resources), [Resource Collections](#resource-collections), or other definitions for the data model.
-The following properties can be found in the YAML object:
+The following terms can be found in the YAML object:
 * `components`: Contains structures, enumerations, and other definitions defined by the schema.
-* `x-copyright`: The copyright statement for the organization producing the JSON Schema.
+* `x-copyright`: The copyright statement for the organization producing the OpenAPI file.
 * `x-title`: If the schema file describes a Resource or Resource Collection, this shall be the matching [type identifier](#type-property) for the Resource or Resource Collection.

 #### The components body in OpenAPI files

-This clause describes the types of definitions that can be found in the `components` property of a Redfish OpenAPI file.
+This clause describes the types of definitions that can be found in the `components` term of a Redfish OpenAPI file.

 ##### Resource definitions in OpenAPI

 In order to satisfy [versioning](#versioning) requirements, the OpenAPI representation of each [Resource](#resources) has one unversioned schema file, and a set of versioned schema files.

 The unversioned definition of a Resource contains an `anyOf` statement.
-This statement consists of an array of `$ref` properties, which point to the following:
+This statement consists of an array of `$ref` terms, which point to the following:
-* The JSON Schema definition for a [reference property](#reference-properties).
+* The OpenAPI definition for a [reference property](#reference-properties).
 * The versioned definitions of the Resource.

-The unversioned definition of a Resource also uses `uris` property it express the [allowable URIs for the resource](#resource-uri-patterns-annotation), as well as the `deletable`, `insertable`, and `updatable` properties to express the [capabilities of the resource](#resource-capabilities-annotation).
+The unversioned definition of a Resource also uses `uris` term it express the [allowable URIs for the resource](#resource-uri-patterns-annotation), as well as the `deletable`, `insertable`, and `updatable` terms to express the [capabilities of the resource](#resource-capabilities-annotation).

 Example unversioned Resource definition in OpenAPI: